Skip to main content

 • Threat model covering system architecture and attacker personas

-• Attack playbook specific to your architecture and tool surface
+• Attack playbook specific to your tool surface and retrieval pipeline

-• Adversarial testing execution across all in-scope systems and attack categories
+• Adversarial testing execution across all in-scope attack categories

-• Findings report with prioritized exploits, reproduction steps, and business impact
+• Findings report with exploits, reproduction steps, and business impact

 • Optional re-test to validate remediation effectiveness